 Now our report looks like the below one.

-Looks good, the thing is this technique is followed by users who don’t know about grouping technique in a pivot table, we will see this now
+Looks good; the thing is this technique is followed by users who don’t know about the grouping technique in a pivot table; we will see this now.

 Group Dates in the Pivot Table

-Inserting two extra columns to add month & year looks extra task, now imagine the scenario where we need to see quarterly summary so we need to add another column and use a complex formula to arrive quarter number.
+Inserting two extra columns to add month & year looks extra task; now imagine the scenario where we need to see a quarterly summary, so we need to add another column and use a complex formula to arrive quarter number.

-So, it looks tedious of tasks all of these.
+So, it looks tedious to tasks all of these.
 However, without adding any extra column, we can group the dates only in pivot tables itself.